HOW DID WE GET A BIBLE?

 A. THE GOSPELS

 1. ST. MATTHEW Written primarily for Jewish Christians to show Jesus as the fulfilment of the Messianic prophecy.
-Not written by Matthew but probably by a member of the Matthean tradition in Antioch c.
+Jesus is the new Moses and therefore is the giver of the new Law.
+Written probably in Antioch c.
 75- 80 A.D.
+It is the only gospel that speaks of ekklesia amd promotes Peter.

 B. HISTORICAL